axiom-data-science/portal-docs/DownloadingData.rst

 Downloading a Time Series
 =========================

-The EMS provides access to time-series extraction of gridded data, also known as a "Virtual Sensor."
+The portal provides access to time-series extraction of gridded data, also known as a "Virtual Sensor."

 #.
-From the AOOS catalog or portal map, click on an area of interest.
+Click on an area of interest in the map.
 #.
 A symbol at the location will appear, and a window will launch requesting all the data at that latitude and longitude throughout the dataset.
 #.
 Select ``Download`` to receive a zip file containing data.csv and metadata.txt for that station and sensor.